 The Tenjin shopping district left me a little cold – I am not an enthusiastic shopper – but it is a good place to pick up lunch.
 There are delis, cafes and restaurants to suit all tastes.

 I opted to eat a takeaway sandwich on a bench in Tenjin Central Park.

 AFTERNOON: KUSHIDA SHRINE, TOCHOJI TEMPLE & SHOFUKUJI

 Shrines and temples are two of the things that Japan is known for the world over.
 The second half of your Fukuoka itinerary is spent temple and shrine hopping.

 From Tenjin Central Park, cross the Haka River and make your way to the Kushida Shrine.
 This walk should take you around 15 minutes.

-This intimate and simple Shinto shrine, dating from AD 757, is one of the important shrines amongst locals.
+Dating from AD 757, this intimate and simple Shinto shrine is important to the locals.
 Dedicated to an obscure deity from the annals of Buddhism, it sponsors the Hakata Gion Yamakasa, one of the most interesting festivals in Japan.

-Held every summer from July 1st to July 15th, this festival is said to have originated in an attempt to secure protection from a plague in the mid-13th Century.
+Held every summer from July 1st to July 15th, this festival is said to have originated to protect people from a plague in the mid-13th Century.

 Ten-meter-high Yamaska (festival floats), flamboyantly decorated with samurai warriors, Japanese fairy tales and anime, are erected in a dozen places across Fukuoka.
 At the climax of the festival, an additional seven Yamakasa from different neighbourhoods of Fukuoka’s Hakata district are carried in a procession to the Kushida Shrine.